William B. W. Howe: Early life and education

 Howe was born on March 31, 1823, in Claremont, New Hampshire, the son of the Reverend James Blake Howe and Mary White.
 He studied at the University of Vermont and graduated with a Bachelor of Arts in 1844.
 He was awarded a Doctor of Divinity from Sewanee: The University of the South in 1871 and a Doctor of Sacred Theology from Columbia College in 1872.

 Ordained ministry

-Howe was ordained deacon on April 9, 1847 and priest on June 4, 1849 by the Bishop of South Carolina Christopher Edwards Gadsden in Charleston, South Carolina, on both occasions.
+Howe was ordained deacon on April 9, 1847, and priest on June 4, 1849, by the Bishop of South Carolina Christopher Edwards Gadsden in Charleston, South Carolina, on both occasions.
 He served as rector of St John's Church in Berkley, South Carolina from 1848 till 1860.
 He married Catherine Gadsden Edwards on December 12, 1850.
 He then served as rector of St Philip's Church in Charleston, South Carolina between 1863 and 1871.

 Bishop

-On May 14, 1971, Howe was elected Coadjutor Bishop of South Carolina on October 8, 1871 in St Paul's Church, Baltimore by Presiding Bishop Benjamin B. Smith.
-He succeeded as diocesan bishop upon the death of Bishop Davis in December 2, 1871.
+On May 14, 1971, Howe was elected Coadjutor Bishop of South Carolina on October 8, 1871, in St Paul's Church, Baltimore by Presiding Bishop Benjamin B. Smith.
+He succeeded as diocesan bishop upon the death of Bishop Davis on December 2, 1871.
 He died in office in Charleston on November 25, 1894.